JarrettR/PCBupvE/README.md

 ### Status

-It largely works.
-There are some coordinate issues that will go away after some investigation.
+It largely works, but it's not 100%.

-Not all elements are supported yet - Currently only components, component instances, vias, traces, outlines.
+Not all elements are supported yet - Currently only components, component instances, vias, traces, pours, outlines.

-Silkscreens, shapes, designators, and metadata are all totally possible.
+Silkscreens, shapes, designators, and metadata(like schematics shown on docs!)  are all totally possible.

-This also dumps all of the JSON files into a single folder.
-That should be changed to the proper directory structure.
+Pours have no concepts of nets, so they will not automagically merge with their pads.

 ### Installation

-The latest dev branch of PCBmodE must be installed.
+The latest(as of July '18) dev branch of PCBmodE must be installed.

 `pip install git+https://github.com/threebytesfull/pcbmode.git@improve-test-coverage`